softkave/fimidara-server-node/notes/ROADMAP.md

   - cache calls to resolveBackendsMountsAndConfigs
   - errors thrown in single runner should return error for that entry
   - errors thrown in multi runner should return error for all entries
+  - Mongo unique constraint can serve as an alternative to shard runner
+  - remove default folders

 ## NextJs